QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/lpft/lpft.rst

 	\end{equation}
 	\textrm{  .}

-In practise the second form is used due to its easier numerical integration.
+In practice the second form is used due to its easier numerical integration.

 The arrays for :math:`A_{ij}(\omega)` and :math:`B_{ij}(\omega)` can be imported into QBlade in NEMOH, WAMIT, or BEMUse formats.
 This integration is carried out numerically with a frequency step size :math:`\Delta_{\omega}`.